sharpred/sharpred.github.io/_posts/2020-06-15-using docker compose new-post.md

 gocd_gocdserver_1   /docker-entrypoint.sh   Up      0.0.0.0:8153->8153/tcp, 0.0.0.0:8154->8154/tcp
 ```

-Your server should be accessible from <http://localhost:8153>, at this point a call to <https://localhost:8154> will result in a browser error.
-We will look at how to fix that in a future post.
+Your server should be accessible from http://localhost:8153.

 To close the server, run `docker-compose down`